saubury/mastodon-stream/README.md

 python mastodonlisten.py --baseURL https://mastodon.social --enableKafka
 ```

-## Testing producer
+## Testing producer (optional)
-You can check that AVRO messages are being written to kafka
+As an optional step, you can check that AVRO messages are being written to kafka

 ```console
 kafka-avro-console-consumer --bootstrap-server localhost:9092 --topic mastodon-topic --from-beginning